krypton-org/krypton-drafts/client/client.md

 - *User clients*: they provide an API to manage a single user session in a client application.
 In the future, they will also provide UI views to ease the integration into applications.
 - *Middlewares*: they integrate with server frameworks (Django, Express, etc.) to verify token signatures, and inject the decoded token in the request.

+As far as possible, clients must follow the idioms and conventions of the target platform/language.

 ## User Clients

 ### State